 The day to day administration of the Tribunal is headed by Mr Ricardo Rebuelta, service manager.
-The Tribunal's case managers are Ms Victoria Chao and Mr Paul Bleyenga.
+The Tribunal's case managers are Ms Victoria Chao, Mr Paul Bleyenga and Ms Stephanie Thomson.
 Ms Dianne Turner, judicial personal assistant, provides secretarial services.

 I have access to a legal research team.
 This team also provides proof reading services and produces abstracts of the decisions for the website.
 It is managed by Ms Susan O'Connor.
-Ms Sarah Jenkison provides those services for the Tribunal.
+Ms Sarah Jenkison provided those services for the Tribunal until April 2021 and then we welcomed the experienced Matt Tumohe.